-Why Speakers At Indian Science Congress Told Kids That Newton Was Wrong About Gravity
+Speakers At Indian Science Congress Say Newton Was Wrong, Ancient Demon Had Planes

-Nageshwar Rao, a vice chancellor at Andhra University in South India, said that Ravana, a demon god with ten heads, had 24 kinds of aircraft of varying sizes and capacities — and that India was making test-tube babies thousands of years ago.
+Nageshwar Rao, a vice chancellor at Andhra University in South India, said that Ravana, a demon god with 10 heads, had 24 kinds of aircraft of varying sizes and capacities — and that India was making test-tube babies thousands of years ago.

-Dinosaurs were created by the Hindu God Brahma, said Ashu Khosla, a scientist with expertise in paleontology at Panjab University in the North Indian city of Chandigarh.
+Dinosaurs were created by the Hindu god Brahma, said Ashu Khosla, a scientist with expertise in paleontology at Panjab University in the North Indian city of Chandigarh.

 Not exactly the kind of remarks you'd expect at an event whose mission is to advance and further the cause of science, to stimulate discussion on scientific theories and to create an awareness of science-related issues, especially among children — and that is funded by the Indian government's Ministry of Science and Technology.